It is my duty to act ethically and responsible, as a therapist.

 A cookie is a small text file that a website saves on your computer or mobile device when you visit the site.
 It enables the website to remember your actions and preferences (such as login, language, font size and other display preferences) over a period of time, so you don't have to keep re-entering them whenever you come back to the site or browse from one page to another.

-You can control and/or delete cookies as you wish – for details, see aboutcookies.org.
-You can delete all cookies that are already on your computer and you can set most browsers to prevent them from being placed.
-If you do this, however, you may have to manually adjust some preferences every time you visit a site and some services and functionalities may not work.
+You can control and/or delete cookies as you wish...for details please see aboutcookies.org.
+You can delete cookies which are already on your computer and you can set most browsers to prevent them from being placed.

 Enroll Business Free London Business Directory Cylex Show Me Local Yell Freeads My Local Services Friday Ad Google Business 192 Classified Ads Free Index Classifieds Free Google Maps Open Di Yalwa Bizify About Me Mister What Britaine Fyple LinkedIn Company Page Facebook Profile YouTube